Diggsey/posts/message-queues/part2/README.md

 People have been building these kinds of applications for a very long time.
 Why are the tools still so hard to use?
-Why do they fit together to poorly?
-I've thought about this a long time, and I believe the fundamental reason for this complexity is the lack of a shared transactor.
+Why do they fit together so poorly?
+I've thought about this for a long time, and I believe the fundamental reason for this complexity is the lack of a shared transactor.

 A transactor is a process that ensures transactions are either fully